 In 2009, the UNFCC meeting in Copenhagen was expected to deliver a new treaty following the Kyoto Protocol.
-After years of increased focus on climate change including a 4th Assessment Report from the IPCC which made clear that human induced climate change is a contingent threat, the Stern report entitled The Economics of Climate Change, and the awareness raised by Nobel Peace prize winner Al Gore in his documentary An Inconvenient Truth, there was great hope that meeting in Copenhagen would deliver powerful tools to help decrease greenhouse gases, as well as provide funding for the adaptations required to do so.
+After years of increased focus on climate change (including a 4th Assessment Report from the IPCC which made clear that human induced climate change is a contingent threat, the Stern report entitled The Economics of Climate Change, and the awareness raised by Nobel Peace prize winner Al Gore in his documentary An Inconvenient Truth), there was great hope that meeting in Copenhagen would deliver powerful tools to help decrease greenhouse gases, as well as provide funding for the adaptations required to do so.
 The meeting ended up in an epic fiasco, and the tools were not put in place for such change.

-In the years after the Copenhagen meeting the UNFCCC process has been, to a great extent, about building trust again between the parties.
+In the years after the Copenhagen meeting, the UNFCCC process has been to a great extent about building trust again between the parties.
 The Climate Convention, step-by-step with different tracks, built an agenda that pointed to 2015 and the COP 21 (Conference of Parties) in Paris.

-The momentum to build a new climate regime was prioritised by governmental and non-governmental actors.
-The fail of Copenhagen was nothing that the world wanted to see again.
-There are many different details that contributed towards making Paris a very important mark in the work to avoid serious climate change: one is the price drop of renewable energy like solar and wind; another is the serious natural disasters that are linked to a climate scenario like typhoons in Asia and thunderstorms like Sandy in the North, as well as several instances of record-breaking temperatures and the surprisingly rapid melting of the polar ice sheds in the Arctic.
+The momentum to build a new climate regime was prioritised by both governmental and non-governmental actors; the world did not want to see the failure of Copenhagen again.
+There are many different details that contributed towards making Paris a very important mark in the work to avoid serious climate change.
+One is the price drop of renewable energy like solar and wind, another is the serious natural disasters that are linked to a climate scenario like typhoons in Asia and thunderstorms like Hurricane Sandy in the North, as well as several instances of record-breaking temperatures and the surprisingly rapid melting of the polar ice sheds in the Arctic.

-Another thing that made the world move for climate action is that, due to bad air quality in the huge urban areas, China lowered their exploitation of coal and invested much more in renewable energy, but also entered an agreement with the USA to work towards lowering the climate impact.
-Added to that was a movement of divestment or disinvestments in fossil fuels during 2014 and 2015, meaning that fossil fuel became a risk investment for the financial markets.
+Another thing that made the world move towards climate action is that, due to bad air quality in the huge urban areas, China lowered their exploitation of coal and invested much more in renewable energy and entered an agreement with the USA to work towards lowering climate impact.
+In addition to this, there was a movement of divestment or disinvestments in fossil fuels during 2014 and 2015, meaning that fossil fuel became a risk investment for the financial markets.
 Even Pope Francis came to the scene with his encyclical letter Laudate Si that is a strong document for action on climate change.

 There are many more reasons that the outcome of Paris was better than expected.
-Some brief points include aims such as:
+Some brief points included aims such as:

 - Keeping the average temperature rise 1.5 or as low as possible under 2 degrees, which show higher ambitions and in-line with scientific recommendations; - All countries have targets for decreasing greenhouse gases.
-(Kyoto only developed countries); - Requirement for Parties to communicate emissions targets every 5 years which prevents staying at lower ambitions if the development goes faster than predicted; and - Committing \$100 billion dollars in the Green Fund yearly by 2020.
+(Kyoto only developed countries); - Requirement for Parties to communicate emissions targets every 5 years which prevents staying at lower ambitions if the development goes faster than predicted; and

+• Committing \$100 billion dollars in the Green Fund yearly by 2020.